tudstlennkozh/maylibre/README.md

     server(mail server name):mail.server.com
     email(email address for account):first.name@server.com
     username(like DOMAIN\login):SERVER\name
-    configuration saved in C:\Users\...\test\maylibre.cfg
+    eml_directory(dir where to put .eml of emails sent, leave empty if you don't want a local copy):C:\Temp\Emails configuration saved in C:\Users\...\test\maylibre.cfg

 Then enter the password associated with the account